 5 FOUNDATIONS FOR SUCCESSFUL RETAIL DIGITAL SIGNAGE

-Technology presents a bit of a contradiction when it comes to retail customer experience.
+Before we talk about retail digital signage, it’s important to note that technology presents a bit of a contradiction when it comes to retail customer experience.
 Thanks to technology, online shopping continues to increase and foot traffic gradually decreases as we point and click deeper into the ocean of the digital age.

 However, as we’re beginning to learn, technology is also one of the keys to increasing in-store dwell time and engagement via the visual appeal of digital signage, video walls, touchscreen technology and even digital shelving solutions.